Forensic Pathology Fellowship Program (ACGME-accredited 1-year program)

-The Institute of Forensic Sciences also employs a neuropathologist, four forensic anthropologists and a forensic entomologist.
-The Institute has additional consultants with specialties in the cardiovascular system, ophthalmics, odontology and pediatrics.
+The Institute of Forensic Sciences also employs a neuropathologist, three forensic anthropologists, and a forensic entomologist.
+The Institute has additional consultants with specialties in the cardiovascular system, ophthalmics, odontology, and pediatrics.
 In addition, access to other specialties is available as part of the Institute’s membership in the

 Salary and benefits package is very competitive.

 - Submit one application to Harris County using one of the methods outlined on their website.

 - Submit one copy of the application along with three distinct letters of recommendation to the Institute by mail: